cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 }
 ```

-- `sequence` contains the sequence at which the error occurred.
+- `sequence` contains the `upgradeSequence` at which the error occurred.
 - `errorMsg` contains an arbitrary string which chains may use to provide additional information as to why the upgrade was aborted.

 ### Store Paths